KnzyAhmed/Uarrivo-Matestanash/README.md

 ---

-## 🧠 Lessons Learned

-- Applied graph algorithms (Dijkstra) in a real-world scenario
-- Gained experience in C++ GUI programming using Qt
-- Strengthened teamwork and modular development skills

----

 ## 🚀 Future Enhancements (if continued)

 - Real-time GPS integration
-- Backend database for persistent user/trip data
+- Backend database for persistent user/trip data, and other information retrieval tasks
 - Mobile version using Qt for Android/iOS
 - Live map view with route preview

----

-## 📸 Screenshots

 ---